The Female Brain (book): Reception

 Brizendine was given the tongue-in-cheek 2006 Becky Award, for "outstanding contributions to linguistic misinformation".
 The award cited errors in The Female Brain, including one sentence (removed from subsequent printings) which contrasted the number of words used by men and women in one day.
 The numbers had been taken from a book by a self-help guru and were incorrect.

-Response to criticisms

-Brizendine later made some concessions to those who felt that this book overemphasised gender-based differences, saying in 2010: "The male and female brain are mostly alike.
-We are the same species after all".

 In other media

 The Female Brain was loosely adapted as a romantic comedy movie of the same name in 2017.
 Brizendine served as the inspiration for the film's main character.